rejaneol/sustainability_cdp_project/README.md

 # sustainability_cdp_project

-## Companies and Cities Driving Together Towards a Sustainable World
+# Companies and Cities Driving Together Towards a Sustainable World

+## Summary
 ### Motivation:
 Sustainability is a theme that all of us should reflect about.
 It's all about the planet we live and the future we want.
 The best way to do it is take our conclusions based on data.
 The reference for this project is the Kaggle Competition [“CDP - Unlocking Climate Solutions City-Business Collaboration for a Sustainable Future”](https://www.kaggle.com/c/cdp-unlocking-climate-solutions/overview)